Skip to Main Content

 Response

 If an emergency occurs, the Disaster Response Team is called into action.
+The Disaster Response Team consists of staff from all different library departments that are trained to help in case of an emergency.

-At right, plastic sheeting and absorbent booms (on floor) were used to protect stacks during a small water leak in Special Collections.
+Below, plastic sheeting and absorbent booms (on floor) were used to protect stacks during a small water leak in Special Collections.

 Recovery